I Tried to Predict Electricity Prices 7 Days Ahead. Here's How Close I Got.

 How Close Can One Person Get?

 Commercial electricity price forecasters achieve D+1 MAE of 5–10 EUR/MWh with proprietary data and dedicated teams.
-On a calm 90-day window I got to 12.69 with public data and open-source tools.
-On the harder 150-day window including a gas crisis, the production model sits at 15.73 — with less than 1 EUR of systematic bias.
+On a calm 90-day window the v8 architecture got to 12.98 with public data and open-source tools.
+On the harder 156-day window including the Iran gas crisis, the v11.0 production model sits at 14.26 with -3.91 bias on dayahead and 17.35 / -11.62 on strategic.
 The structural problems that seemed intractable at the start — tree leaf averaging, extreme-price blindness, persistent underprediction — all have answers.
 Some are simple (change what you predict).
-Some are architectural (give trees temporal memory).
-None required proprietary data.
+Some are architectural (deep trees with regularized leaves).
+None required proprietary data, and none of them required LSTM.
+The LSTM detour was a methodology lesson, not an architectural one.

 Most of the remaining gap to commercial forecasters likely comes from three things I don't have: proprietary weather forecast data (not historical observations), real-time market order book data, and years of domain knowledge about edge cases.
 All three are on the roadmap.